 Dr. Frick has practiced clinical mental health counseling in outpatient mental health agencies and private practice since 1997.
 She is a Licensed Professional Counselor-Supervisor, National Certified Counselor, and an Approved Clinical Supervisor.
-Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling, International Association of Marriage and Family Counselors, Southern Association for Counselor Education and Supervision, and the North Carolina Counseling Association.
+Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Society for Sexual, Affectional, Intersex, and Gender Expansive Identities, International Association of Marriage and Family Counselors, Southern Association for Counselor Education.